vuo/vuo/node/vuo.event/descriptions/vuo.event.md

-These nodes are for working with events.
+Nodes for working with events, which control the timing of when different parts of a composition execute.

 **Events** are a fundamental concept in Vuo.
 They're what make things happen in a composition.
-For more information, see the <a href="http://vuo.org/manual.pdf">Vuo Manual</a>.
+For more information, see the <a href="https://vuo.org/manual.pdf">Vuo Manual</a>.

-These nodes fire events in response to certain basic activity as a composition is running, such as when the composition first starts or when the display refreshes.
+Some of these nodes fire events in response to certain basic activity as a composition is running, such as when the composition first starts or when the display refreshes.

-To fire events at certain time intervals, see the `vuo.time` node set.
+To fire events at certain time intervals, see the [vuo.time](vuo-nodeset://vuo.time) node set.

 Many other node sets also have nodes that fire events (for example, in response to activity from a device).